Our next-gen architecture is built to help you make sense of your ever-growing data Watch a 4-min demo video!

 • Logs – Log query results.

-• Templates – Loggregation templates, which are logs that are automatically identified and clustered into the same type/origin.
+• Templates – Loggregation templates are logs automatically identified and clustered into the same type/origin.

 • Tracing – View distributed tracing results.

-• DataMap (BETA) – View and compose maps that combine infrastructure metrics, business metrics, and log data.
+• DataMap (BETA) – View and compose maps combining infrastructure, business metrics, and log data.

 On the top right panel, there are five options: